-Action-Oriented Participatory Approach: Designing for, With, and by the Users
+Action-oriented Participatory Approach: Designing for, With and by the Users

-We used an action-oriented participatory approach, actively involving paramedics from 4 emergency medical service stations in Lower Saxony, Germany.
+We use an action-oriented participatory approach, actively involving paramedics from four emergency medical service stations in Lower Saxony, Germany.
 Action-oriented approaches are devoted to defining problems and finding respective solutions in real-world situations together with the people who experience them [20,21].
-In the development and implementation of health technologies, participatory designs have been used and perceived as helpful [22,23].
-Our approach combined aspects that can be found in "classical" participatory research as well as in participatory design.
-While the first usually operates with clear, predefined research questions and endpoints, the latter is described as a process-based and rather open development, where an object, tool, or service is designed [24].
+In the development and implementation of health technologies, participatory designs have been used and were perceived as helpful [22,23].
+Our approach combines aspects that can be found in "classical" participatory research as well as in participatory design.
+While the first usually operates with clear, pre-defined research questions and endpoints, the latter is described as a process-based and rather open development, where an object, tool or service is designed [24].
 The idea behind our approach was: If this app is to succeed in improving paramedic communication with foreign-language patients, it has to meet the specific needs of paramedics and accommodate the particular setting of emergency medical services.
 Software designers (aidminutes GmbH) were similarly engaged in the participatory approach from the beginning so they could understand paramedic expectations and requirements for rescue missions.
-The research team consisted of 2 medical scientists and a study nurse, a trained paramedic.
+The research team consisted of two medical scientists and a study nurse, a trained paramedic.
 The development process and documentation should strictly follow scientific criteria and include external evidence, for example from literature, and meet ethical standards of qualitative research.
-For the realization of the project, we obtained ethical approval from the research ethics board of the University Medical Center Göttingen (Ethics Approval No. 9/9/18).
+For the realization of the project, an ethics vote of the research ethics board of the University Medical Center Göttingen was obtained (Ethics Approval No. 9/9/18).

 We used several techniques to investigate specific aspects for content and technical development (Table 1).
 An extensive literature search of relevant textbooks and guidelines accompanied the development process.
-Data were collected using record l using records, field notes, and minutes.
+Data was collected using records, field notes and minutes.